Codeception/Codeception/docs/06-ModulesAndHelpers.md

 ```php
 <?php
 $this->getModule('WebDriver')->_reconfigure(array('browser' => 'chrome'));
 ```

-At the end of a test, all your changes will be rolled back to the original config values.
+At the end of a test, all your changes will be rolled back to the original configuration values.

 ## Conclusion

 Modules are the real power of Codeception.
 They are used to emulate multiple inheritances for Actor classes (UnitTester, FunctionalTester, AcceptanceTester, etc).
-Codeception provides modules to emulate web requests, access data, interact with popular PHP libraries, etc. If bundled modules are not enough for you that's ok, you are free to write your own!
+Codeception provides modules to emulate web requests, access data, interact with popular PHP libraries, etc. If the bundled modules are not enough for you that's OK, you are free to write your own!
 Use Helpers (custom modules) for everything that Codeception can't do out of the box.
-Helpers also can be used to extend the functionality of original modules.
+Helpers also can be used to extend the functionality of the original modules.